Luis Robert Jr.: 2025

 On May 2, 2025, Robert hit a solo home run to right-center field for the 500th hit of his career, putting the White Sox up 3-1 over the Houston Astros.
 He made 110 appearances for the White Sox, batting .223/.297/.364 with 14 home runs, 53 RBI, and 33 stolen bases.
 On August 27, Robert was placed on the injured list due to a Grade 2 hamstring strain.

+New York Mets

+On January 20, 2026, the White Sox traded Robert to the New York Mets in exchange for Luisangel Acuña and Truman Pauley.
+On March 28, in his second game for the Mets, Robert hit a walk-off home run in the 11th inning of a game against the Pittsburgh Pirates.
+On April 30, Robert was placed on the injured list due to a lumbar disc herniation.
+He was transferred to the 60-day injured list on May 26.
+Robert was activated from the injured list on July 20.
+Robert was placed on waivers by the Mets on August 29.
+Across 58 games with the Mets, Robert batted .223/.303/.399 with 10 home runs and 23 RBI.

+Baltimore Orioles

+On August 31, 2026, Robert was claimed off of waivers by the Baltimore Orioles.

 International career

 Before his defection, Robert represented the Cuban national team in international youth competition, including the 2015 18U Baseball World Cup, where he was named to the all-tournament team.
 He also played for the national team in June 2016, as part of a goodwill tour of the Can-Am League of independent baseball.
 Robert was also slated to represent Cuba in the 2017 World Baseball Classic, but was removed from consideration after his defection.

 Robert was named to the Cuban national team for 2023 World Baseball Classic.
 He, along with White Sox teammate Yoán Moncada, became the first active MLB players to play for Cuba after having defected.
 Robert said the situation was "a little strange, because there are some [defectors] who sadly cannot play."
 In the tournament, Robert batted .259/.286/.296, with seven hits and eight strikeouts in 27 at-bats.